IDontHaveAUserN/alx-system_engineering-devops/0x00-shell_basics/README.md

 Displaying current directory in a long format
 Listing all files including hidden ones with .
-Listing all files in long format including group IDs and hidden files
+Listing all files in long format including group IDs and hidden files Creating a script that creates a directory in the /tmp directory